 Research Program of Elisa V. Bandera

 Dr. Bandera earned an MD degree from the University of Malaga, Spain and a PhD in Epidemiology and Community Health from the State University of New York at Buffalo.
-She is an Associate Professor of Epidemiology at Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School and School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.
+She is a Professor of Epidemiology at Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School and School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.

 - Epidemiology of breast, ovarian and endometrial cancer